lwinschermann/FlowbasedOfflineChargingScheduler/README.md

 The code is run from the main.py.
 For comparison, the code includes a Gurobi [3] model that can solve the same problem.
 Note that it is misleadingly named lp.py.
 It is however not a linear program, but a quadratic one in this implementation! secondary.py provides some code to combine individual experiments into batches.
 Furthermore, extensions AVR.py and OA.py contain online algorithms for the considered EV scheduling problem.
+Price.py provides an extension that incorporates CO2 objectives, both in itself and as a weighted combination with the flattening objective.

 ## Past experiments
 ### Runtime experiments